vectornetworks/netbox-vagrant-baselab/README.md

 This repo also includes a script, *load_ls_data.py*, that can be used to quickly load some sample data into Netbox.
 The package includes two different data files that can be used to load one of two sample topologies:

 * *ls_data_ceos.yaml* - this loads a 2 spine, 4 leaf CEOS clos topology which can be used with Arista CEOS containers.
 * *ls_data_n9kv.yaml* - this loads a 1 spine, 2 leaf Cisco Nexus n9kv topology.
 This is geared towards BGP EVPN.
+A detailed drawing of the desired topoly can be found [here](https://github.com/vectornetworks/ansible-netbox-cfg-nxos/blob/main/images/n9kv_vagrant_topo_bgp_evpn.png).

 Start by ssh'ing to the Vagrant guest (from the repo folder):